DatTestBench/PC-Part-Resources/README.md

 - [Taiphoon Burner](http://www.softnology.biz/files.html) *(`Freeware version -> CLICK HERE TO DOWNLOAD` for direct download)*

-	Somewhat niche tool, usefull for checking what memory IC your RAM uses (press `Read` in the toolbar at the top)
+	Somewhat niche tool, usefull for checking what memory IC your RAM uses (press `Read` in the toolbar at the top).

 **Benchmarks**